kyma-project/kyma/docs/serverless-v2/08-03-bind-service-instance.md

 - Has a bound secrets that can be used to connect to the Service Instance.

->**NOTE:** To learn more about binding a Service Instances to applications in Kyma, see [this](/components/service-catalog/#details-provisioning-and-binding) document.
+>**NOTE:** To learn more about binding a Service Instances to applications in Kyma, read [this](/components/service-catalog/#details-provisioning-and-binding) document.

 ## Prerequisites